Nieng Arp: Plot

 In the middle of a long night, a young woman and her boyfriend are confronted by a group of gangsters on their way home.
 The girl is violently raped and her lover is killed by gangsters.
 While unconsciousness she is possessed by an old witch, immediately making her part of the next generation of Ahp ghosts.
 After becoming an Ahp, she takes vengeance on the gang that raped her.

 16 years later, a group of students on a field trip to Battambang arrive at the van and pray to a battabang guardian.
 Then they see a group of people looking at a corpse.
-They find a house whose owner is the Ahp ghost.
+They find a house whose owner is the Ahp.
 They ask permission to stay there for their field trip and she says yes.

 Critical reception

 The website The Fright said the film is in the throat-ripping tradition of Mystics in Bali and Demonic Beauty.
 The review strongly praised the camera work and lighting.
-They criticized the low quality of special effects, however, as not able to match expectations for special effects in modern film production.
+They criticized the low quality of special effects, however, as not able to match expectations for a modern film.